pvcraven/2017_web_security/source/final/anthony/index.rst

 	Modules allow a user to export variables or functions and import them on a different file.
-When creating a module, the functions and variables inside are not visible to to any outside files without explicitly exporting them.
+When creating a module, the functions and variables inside are not visible to any outside files without explicitly exporting them.
 	This allows a user to export only certain parts of a function.
 A user also has to define a keyword to export under.
 [Modules]_